 Then, we have thermal pads, which serve the same purpose as thermal paste.
 However, they differ in that they are solid sheets of thermally conductive material such as silicon, which has a few implications.

-The main advantage of thermal pads is that they are easier to place and replace – they are cut to size based on your needs and you don’t need to worry about whether you’re using too much or too little paste, plus there is no need to clean up the old dried-up paste from the heat spreader and the heatsink once it’s time to replace it.
+The main benefit of thermal pads is that they are easier to place and replace – they are cut to size based on your needs and you don’t need to worry about whether you’re using too much or too little paste, plus there is no need to clean up the old dried-up paste from the heat spreader and the heatsink once it’s time to replace it.

 However, the obvious downside to thermal pads lies in the fact that they are made of solid material.
 Therefore, they cannot completely fill up the microscopic gaps in the metal like thermal paste can, which means that they will be less efficient overall.
 On top of that, they also need to be replaced more often than thermal paste.

 That said, thermal pads are great for those who are new to PC building or perhaps just those who hate cleaning up old paste or re-applying it every time they remove the cooler to clean it.

 In any case, thermal pads used to be more popular in the past but you’ll rarely see anyone using them for CPU or GPU cooling these days, although graphics cards manufacturers still often use them for VRAM cooling.

-So, to summarize: thermal paste and thermal pads are both composed of thermally conductive material that improves cooling efficiency by allowing for more efficient transfer of heat to the heatsink from the component which generates it.
+So, to summarize: thermal paste and thermal pads are both composed of thermally conductive material that enhances cooling efficiency by allowing for more efficient transfer of heat to the heatsink from the component which generates it.

-Overall, thermal paste is more efficient and doesn’t need to be replaced as often, whereas thermal pads are less efficient but they’re easier to place and replace, though they also need replacement more often.
+Overall, thermal paste is more efficient and doesn’t need to be replaced as often, whereas thermal pads are less efficient but they’re easier to place and replace, though they also need replacement more frequently.